 Because some things just can’t be answered by Alexa, Google or Siri…

-I believe unplugging is one of the best things we can do to recharge our mind, body and spirit!
+For me, unplugging and being in nature is one of the most healing things to recharge our mind, body and warrior spirit!

-As a health coach and yoga teacher, social media is great for sharing content and connecting with clients, but I also know there is a fine line between engaging with my tribe and being completely ball-and-chained to my phone.
+As a health coach and yoga teacher, social media is great for sharing content and connecting with clients, but there is a fine line between engaging with my tribe and being too attached to my phone and computer.

 As the quote goes, “the best things in life don’t make it to social media.”